 POL 301G – Contemporary Political Debates

-Debates key policy and normative dilemmas in contemporary liberal democracies.
-Introduces topics using recent academic literature and policy documents and then examines classical and modern political texts in order to build conceptually coherent arguments to support conflicting positions on political and normative dilemmas.
+This course debates key policy and normative dilemmas in contemporary liberal democracies.
+It introduces topics using recent academic literature and policy documents and then examines classical and modern political texts in order to build conceptually coherent arguments to support conflicting positions on political and normative dilemmas.

 POL 321G – NATO and Transatlantic Approaches to Security

-This EPSS course explores the history, track-record and major political and policy challenges related top both the North Atlantic Treaty Organization (NATO) and wider US-Europe transatlantic relations more generally.
-Students will examine the waxing and waning of US-EU relations in the field of security and will assess the evolution, institutions, policy-making processes and impact of NATO’s core security policies.
+This EPSS course explores the history, track record and major political and policy challenges related to both the North Atlantic Treaty Organisation (NATO) and wider US-Europe transatlantic relations more generally.
+Students examine the waxing and waning of US-EU relations in the field of security and assess the evolution, institutions, policy-making processes and impact of NATO’s core security policies.
 The final part of the course invites students to explore emerging and future challenges NATO and US- EU relations will face.

-This EPSS course provides an in-depth analysis of core actors, key dimensions and approaches to promoting security through military means.
+This EPSS course provides an in-depth analysis of core actors, as well as key dimensions and approaches to promoting security through military means.
 Particular emphasis will be placed on the so-called ‘comprehensive approach’.
-The course provides a conceptual and theoretical introduction to military security by focusing on the concepts of threat, risk, security and conflict and their evolution.
-It explores the changing nature of war and the complexity of today’s conflicts and analyses the role of the military in security issues such as deterrence; arms control and disarmament; proliferation of weapons of mass destruction and small arms and light weapons; failed states; terrorism and counterterrorism; and human and man-made disasters.
-The influence of the privatisation of international security and the evolution of military equipment on the role of the military will be discussed.
-Finally, students will study the specificity of the military in crisis management, the main approaches to peace support operations and military crisis management in the UN, EU and NATO frameworks, the comprehensive approach, and the role of the military in state building.
-Pre-requisite: one course in politics
+The course provides a conceptual and theoretical introduction to military security by focusing on the concepts of threat, risk, security and conflict and explains their evolution.
+It discusses the changing nature of war and the complexity of today’s conflicts and analyses the role of the military in security issues such as deterrence; arms control and disarmament; proliferation of weapons of mass destruction, small arms and light weapons; and failed states.
+The course will also explore how the role of the military is influenced by the privatisation of international security and the evolution of military equipment.
+Finally, students study the role of the military in state-building, the specificity of the military in crisis management, and the main approaches to peace support operations and military crisis management in the UN, EU and NATO frameworks.

 POL 332G – European and Global Governance of Migration